Kee2u/Deciphering_the_Indus_Valley_Script/README.md

 # Deciphering the Indus Valley Script

-This project is an attempt to partially decipher the ancient Indus Valley script by comparing it with modern Tamil.
+This project is an attempt to decipher the ancient Indus Valley script by comparing it with modern Tamil.

 Our strategy is to: <br>
 <strong> Convert Tamil script from syllabic to logosyllabic by converting morphemes to signs.
 Perform statistical analysis to compare the converted script with the Indus script. </strong>